Da L.E.S. Photo by Mkhabela.

 What we tell to Americans and Europeans who treat Africa as this great monolith of a village, we must also remember ourselves as Africans.

 Sjava.
 Photo by Sabelo Mkhabela.

-To many kids who are lining up at Shane Eagle and Nasty C's Yellow and IVYSON tours all over the country, these stories told by these American accents are relatable, and sound like home.
-America has colonized the world culturally, and we can't just leave it at rappers.
+To many kids who are lining up at Shane Eagle and Nasty C's Yellow and IVYSON tours all over the country, these stories told by these American accents are relatable and sound like home.
+America has colonised the world culturally, and we can't just leave it at rappers.
 You see it in how people dress, and in the phrases people use in everyday conversation.

 The line outside Shane Eagle's Yellow pop-up store in Braamfontein, Johannesburg.
 Photo by Sabelo Mkhabela.